windmill-labs/windmilldocs/docs/getting_started/self_host.md

 ## Intro

-To follow this tutorial, you will need Docker, `docker-compose` and a clone of the main [Windmill repository][windmill]:
+To follow this tutorial, you will need `docker-compose`.

-`$ git clone git@github.com:windmill-labs/windmill.git`

-The repository comes with a minimal `docker-compose` file, without the support for LSP, but with a Postgres database.
+The Windmill repository comes with a minimal `docker-compose` file, without the support for LSP, but with a Postgres database.
 It is suitable for local deployments, and for discovering of the product.